microsoft/WSL-DistroLauncher/README.md

 # WSL DistroLauncher Sample
 ## Introduction
-  This is the basic reference implementation for a Linux Distro Installer application.
+  This is the reference implementation for a Windows Subsystem for Linux distribution installer application.

   It provides the following functionality:
   (where `launcher` is replaced by the distro-specific name)